Teamwork/nylas-go/README.md

 This library does not currently cover all endpoints and will be implemented as and when they are needed by our internal projects.
 Check the [GoDoc](https://godoc.org/github.com/teamwork/nylas-go) or [Status](#status) for current implementation status.

-This is not an offical SDK for the Nylas Platform, for the offical SDKs visit [Nylas SDKs](https://www.nylas.com/sdks/).
+This is not an official SDK for the Nylas Platform, for the official SDKs visit [Nylas SDKs](https://www.nylas.com/sdks/).

 ## Installation